woestyn101/prework-study-guide/README.md

 Building this project helped me to practise essential skills as a  beginner in web developement.

-This projects gives the basic guidelines for html, css, git and javascript and it gave me the opportunity to practice the skills I have learned.
+This project gives the basic guidelines for html, css, git and javascript and it gave me the opportunity to practice the skills I have learned.

 During this project I learned how to: